-While Both Locke and Berkeley think that we can gain a great deal of knowledge on the basis of sense experience, Locke accepts that certain questions are unanswerable.
+While both Locke and Berkeley believe that we can gain a great deal of knowledge on the basis of sense experience, Locke accepts that certain questions are unanswerable.
 Berkeley believes that Locke's limitations arise from his materialism.
 Materialism and the materialist element of dualism lead to skepticism.

-But this skepticism is unjustified, and avoidable if one abandons materialism for idealism.
+But this skepticism is unjustified and, he says, avoidable if one abandons materialism for idealism.